steadybit/extension-k6/README.md

 the [documentation](https://docs.steadybit.com/integrate-with-steadybit/extensions/extension-installation) for more information.

 ## Proxy
-To communicate to Datadog via a proxy, we need the environment variable `https_proxy` to be set.
+To communicate to K6 Cloud via a proxy, we need the environment variable `https_proxy` to be set.
 This can be set via helm using the extraEnv variable

 ```bash